sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/11_Understanding_Sequelize/165_Heuristics_for_associations_and_ORM_usage.md

 - User has a Product
 - Product belongs to a user

-Product may belong to many carts (Ok)
+Product may belong to many carts (OK)
-Cart contains many products (with associated quantity) - weird, go below the level of abstraction of ORM, need a table with (cartid, productid, quantity).
-Let's name this table 'CartItem'.
+Cart contains many products (with associated quantity) - weird, go below the level of abstraction of ORM, need a table with (cartId, productId, quantity).
+Let's name this table 'cartItem'.
 Tables are like models, go back to ORM abstraction.
-Talk about CartItem now:
+Talk about cartItem now:
-- Cart has many cartitems.
-Cartitem belongs to one cart.
+- Cart has many cartItems. cartItem belongs to one cart.
-- A cartitem is associated with one product.
+- A cartItem is associated with one product.
 A product may be associated with many cart items (since quantity may differ).
 All done w.r.t cart, product and cartItem (the incidental model).
-Let's revise all possible assoications
+Let's revise all possible associations
-- Cart, caritem - done
+- Cart, cartItem - done
 - Cart, product - cannot be done directly, so this whole process, ignore.
 - Product, cartItem - product belongsToMany cartItem, seems weird --> go down a level of abstraction.
-    - Table wise, CartItemTable.root + add productId FK seems fine.
+    - Table wise, cartItemTable.root + add productId FK seems fine.
-    - So CartItem.belongsTo(Product) and Product.hasMany(CartItems)
+    - So cartItem.belongsTo(Product) and Product.hasMany(cartItems)
-    - Doing both ways since I may wish to find all cartitems a product is present, too, for analytics/recommendations.
+    - Doing both ways since I may wish to find all cartItems a product is present, too, for analytics/recommendations.

-CartItem *<--> Product
+cartItem *<--> Product
-CartItem  <--> Cart
+cartItem  <--> Cart

 The code works (tables with desired FKs are generated):
 ```js